Infant Feeding

 Available via: Infant Feeding (IFE) > Infant Feeding > 01_01 Infant Feeding

-Weighing & Measuring babies and children
+Weighing & Measuring Babies and Children

 This training is suitable for the following professional groups:

-• HCP 07 - 08 for 0-19 staff
+• Healthy Child Programme (HCP) Module 8: 07 - 08 - for 0-19 services

-Complications of excess weight (CEW) in children and young people: Understanding different levels of overweight in children and young people
+• Complications of Excess Weight (CEW) in Children and Young People: Understanding different levels of overweight in children and young people

 This training is suitable for the following professional group(s):